jasonknight/gopress/docs.md

-Find dynamic finder for ID -> bool,error Generic and programatically generator finder for Post Note that Fine returns a bool if found, not err, in the case of a return of true, the instance data will be filled out. a call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer.
+Find dynamic finder for ID -> bool,error Generic and programatically generator finder for Post Note that Fine returns a bool if found, not err, in the case of a return of true, the instance data will be filled out. a call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer. ```go

     m := NewPost(a)
     found,err := m.Find(23)